Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 /*
 Creates a network endpoint group in the specified project using the parameters that are included in the request.

+Note: Use the following APIs to manage network endpoint groups:

+   -
+   To manage NEGs with zonal scope (such as zonal NEGs, hybrid connectivity NEGs): zonal
+   API
+   -
+   To manage NEGs with regional scope (such as regional internet NEGs, serverless NEGs, Private Service Connect NEGs): regional API
+   -
+   To manage NEGs with global scope (such as global internet NEGs):global API
 */
 await gapi.client.compute.globalNetworkEndpointGroups.insert({ project: "project",  });